PremiseHealth/angularjs-styleguide/README.md

     ```
   - **Each directive should live in its own directory**: This directory will include the directive js file, the template, and any services that are specific to the directive.
 The parent director for all directives is typically /components.
   - Example:

   ```
   /components/listing.js (the directive)
   /components/listing.tpl.html (the template/partial for the directive)
   /components/listingService.js (if the directive needs a service, used ONLY be this directive) /components/listingCtrl.js (the controller for this directive)
   ```
+  - **Use isolate scope in directives whenever possible**: This isn't an absolute, hence the _whenever possible_ phrase.
+Allowing directives to rely on inherited/shared scope can make the code brittle.
+Be explicit about what data your directive needs by passing it into the scope.
+Note that workarounds can be found if you have an element with multiple directives (since Angular only allows 1 directive per element to have an isolate scope).

 **[Back to top](#table-of-contents)**